4d/docs/website/translated_docs/es/Project/compiler.md

 You can choose whether or not to generate an error file during compilation using the [**Generate error file**](#generate-error-file) option in the compiler settings.
 The error file is automatically named `projectName_errors.xml` and is placed in the [Logs folder](Project/architecture.md#logs) of the project.

 Although the errors can be accessed directly via the [compiler window](#compile), it can be useful to have an error file that can be transmitted from one machine to another.
 The error file is generated in XML format in order to facilitate automatic parsing of its contents.
-It also allows the creation of customized error display interfaces.
+También permite la creación de interfaces personalizadas de visualización de errores.

 The length of the error file depends on the number of errors and warnings issued by the compiler.

 La estructura del archivo de errores es la siguiente:

 - At the top of the file is the list of errors and warnings, sorted by method and in their order of creation in 4D.
 In the ***General errors*** section, all the typing impossibilities and identity ambiguities are grouped together.
 These errors and warnings are listed using the following format:
-    - line number in the method (0 indicates general errors)
+    - el número de línea en el método (0 indica errores generales)
     - warning attribute indicating whether the detected anomaly is a warning (warning="true") or an error (warning="false")
     - diagnóstico que describe el error